dib-lab/workshop_12Jan_2023/SV_calling_LR/README.md

 # 4) Data Description
-We chose sequencing datasets from  haplotype-resolved assembly project(PRJEB42335) of Nellore and Brown_Swiss cross for two reasons:
+We chose sequencing datasets from  the haplotype-resolved assembly project(PRJEB42335) of Nellore and Brown_Swiss cross for two reasons:
-1. We can create a gold standard benhcmark by calling the variants from the haplotype-resolved assemblies which is considered to be the accurate method Figure 1.
+1. We can create a gold standard benchmark by calling the variants from the haplotype-resolved assemblies which is considered to be the accurate method Figure 1.
-2. The sample was heavily sequenced using illumina, pacbio(HIFI), and oxford nanpore which allows us to compare the results of differnet metohds.
+2. The sample was heavily sequenced using illumina, pacbio(HIFI), and oxford nanpore which allows us to compare the results of different methods.

 |<img src="sv_callers.jpg" alt="sv" width="500"/>|
 |:--:|